Home » COMMUNICATION & RELATIONSHIPS » Probing Questions for Icebreakers & Goal Setting

 - Share a memorable moment of your life.

-- What was your favorite hobby or pasttime as a child?
+- What was your favorite hobby or pastime as a child?

 - Introduce yourself simply with your name and an adjective that describes you.
 The adjective must start with the same letter as your first name!

-- When you introduce yourself, tell us the best part of their job, the most difficult part of their job (if there is one), and what topic they are interested in learning more about after reviewing the table of contents.
+- When you introduce yourself, tell us the best part of your job, the most difficult part of your job (if there is one), and what topic you are interested in learning more about after reviewing the table of contents.

 - What does family mean to you?